openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

 or check the [video on youtube](http://youtube.com/watch?v=AKNgtHnKgJc).

 The number between user@host and the current working directory is the exit status of the
         most recently executed command (or pipeline).
-This is great because you donâ€™t have to type echo $? everytime you want to find it out.
+This is great because you don’t have to type echo $? everytime you want to find it out.
 The __git_ps1 magic will print git branch name if you are inside of the git repository.
-Furthermore it will add special characters indicating the state of the repo: % â€“ untracked files present, + â€“ new files added, * â€“ some tracked files changed, $ â€“ there is something in the stash (see git stash --help).
+Furthermore it will add special characters indicating the state of the repo: % – untracked files present, + – new files added, * – some tracked files changed, $ – there is something in the stash (see git stash --help).
 Pretty cool, right?

 **License**: [CC-BY-NC-ND](http://creativecommons.org/licenses/by-nc-nd/3.0/)

-â€
+”

-â€œ
+“

         [EveryDayLHT: Undelete Files on an ext3 or ext4 File System](http://everydaylht.com/howtos/system-administration/undelete-files-on-an-ext3-or-ext4-file-system/)

-So youâ€™ve been futzing round in the file system, and been over vigorous with the rm command and deleted a crucial file that you or (more scarily) a significant other, canâ€™t live without.
+So you’ve been futzing round in the file system, and been over vigorous with the rm command and deleted a crucial file that you or (more scarily) a significant other, can’t live without.
 What to do?
 After that initial hot flush has died down, you must be calm, and work fast.
 You have three options: (...)

-â€
+”

-â€œ
+“

         [BeginLinux: Using and Understanding IPv6 on openSUSE 11](http://beginlinux.com/desktop/opensuse/using-and-understanding-ipv6-on-opensuse-11)